Al-Wahda SC (Syria): Abbasiyyin Stadium

 Al-Wahda formerly played their home games at their own ground, Abbasiyyin Stadium, but maintenance deficiencies prevented the club from using the stadium.
 As a consequence, Al-Jalaa Stadium replaced it as the official home ground.

 Supporters and rivalries

-Since the beginning of the 21st century, Al-Wahda has established itself as adored by the masses of the capital and all of Syria, reaching the third place among the clubs in the Arab world.
-Al-Wahda's supporters are called the "Crazy Orange" Ultras, and they emerged as an organized group around 2017.

 The biggest rival of the club is Al-Jaish SC, with whom they play the Damascus city derby.
-Other big rivalries are with Al-Ittihad SC Aleppo, Al-Karamah SC or Tishreen SC.

 Colours and kits

 The club's home jersey is based on the orange color that, in addition to the Damascus sword monument located on Umayyad Square and Damascene Jasmine, the club has had in its emblem since its foundation.
 Away jerseys are white with orange edges.